 IUPUI students on ebrary including Subculture:

-accessing University Library's electronic resources from off-campus.
-Some
+electronic resources from off-campus.
+Some e-journal services are

-e-journal services are temperamental or may take you to the whole
+temperamental or may take you to the whole journal's contents rather

 You are responsible for completing readings prior to class.
 We will discuss the readings in class, and you will be expected to integrate concepts and examples from the readings into your term paper, so you should purchase them or arrange to share with another class member.
 We will not discuss the additional readings, which are included here to provide you with supporting scholarship on the research that interests you most.
 Hopefully many of you can use them for your term papers, though that is not required.

-The course has three assigned texts.
-Both Rathje's and Hebdige's books have been in print for a while and can be found online for significantly less than they will cost at the University bookstore.
+The course has two assigned texts.
+Hebdige book has been in print for a while and can be found online for significantly less than it will cost at the University bookstore.
 Click on any of the book titles below to compare prices at online retailers.

 Course Outline and Schedule